×

 Looking for the best safari in Tanzania?
 Go south!

-For most people, Tanzania is synonymous with the Great Migration, the Serengeti, and perhaps the Ngorongoro Crater.
+For most people, a Tanzania safari is synonymous with the Great Wildebeest Migration, a Serengeti safari, and perhaps the Ngorongoro Crater.
 But are these the best safari experiences Tanzania has to offer?

 An alternative to the busy north